Noa-Gabriel Šimić

-Noa-Gabriel Šimić (born 21 July 2004) is a footballer who plays as a midfielder for winger for club SpVgg Unterhaching.
+Noa-Gabriel Šimić (born 21 July 2004) is a footballer who plays as a midfielder for winger for Regionalliga Bayern club Wacker Burghausen.
 Born in Germany, he is a Croatia youth international.

 Early life

-As a youth player, he joined the youth academy of German Bundesliga side FC Augsburg, helping the club win the league.
+Noa-Gabriel Šimić came through the youth academy of FC Augsburg, where he spent the majority of his formative years, before joining the youth setup of Borussia Dortmund in 2022.
 That season, he made eighteen appearances and scored eleven goals.

 Club career

 In 2022, he signed for German side Borussia Dortmund II.
 In 2023, he was sent on loan to German side FC Rot-Weiß Erfurt, where he suffered an injury.

 On 5 July 2024, Šimić moved to SpVgg Unterhaching.

+On 9 July 2025, Šimić signed a one-year contract with German Regionalliga Bayern club SV Wacker Burghausen, with an option to extend his stay.

 International career

 He has represented Croatia internationally at youth level.
 He is eligible to represent Croatia internationally through his parents and is eligible to represent Germany internationally, having been born in the country.

 Style of play

 He mainly operates as a winger and is known for his speed.
 He has also operated as a central midfielder.